 Dark Circles Due to Allergies and Skin Disease:

-Itching and irritation due to allergies, psoriasis, eczema and asthma are also associated with under eye dark circles.
-The rubbing and scratching of the skin around the eyes sometimes causes the blood vessels to swell up and sometimes burst, which makes the skin around the eye area look dark and sallow.
+Itching and irritation due to allergies, psoriasis, eczema, and asthma are also associated with under eye dark circles.
+The rubbing and scratching of the skin around the eyes sometimes cause the blood vessels to swell up and sometimes burst, which makes the skin around the eye area look dark and sallow.

 Dark Circles Due to Aging:

 It is no secret that the skin loses collagen as it ages.
 This means that the skin will become thinner and more translucent as a person gets older.
 This means that a lot of the skin discolorations will become more visible, which of course includes dark circles around the eyes.